upvalue/react-native-alarms/README.md

 react-native link
 ```

-In your AndroidManifest.xml, within your `<application>` tag (alarms will not fire if you don't add this!)
+In your AndroidManifest.xml, within your `<application>` tag (alarms will fail silently if you don't add this!)

 ```xml
 <receiver android:name="com.ioddly.alarms.AlarmRun" android:enabled="true"></receiver>